Full Optical Shop in Pontiac, MI and Clarkston, MI

 If your prescription changes, then your eyeglasses should change with it.
 It’s a myth that looking through an incorrect prescription will damage your eyes, but it can lead to eyestrain and headaches.
 Plus, don’t you want to see as clearly as possible?

-Why should I go to the eye doctor when I can pick up inexpensive readers at the drug store?
+Why should I go to the eye doctor when I can buy cheap glasses at the drug store?

 At Wilkinson Eye Center our refractive assessment tells us where your vision is related to what is deemed perfect vision, 20/20 vision.
 This test will tell us if you are farsighted (meaning you see objects at distance better than up close), nearsighted (up close vision is good, distance vision is not as good), or have astigmatism (your cornea is more oblong shaped than round so that it doesn’t focus properly at different distances).